 The main window will display whenever you have a project open in it.
 Note the tabs at the top of the editor - they are labeled 'MyActivity.java' and 'activity_my.xml'.
 Currently, the 'MyActivity.java' tab contents are being displayed.
 To display the contents of the 'activity_my.xml' tab, just click on that tab and the contents will display as shown below.

-If you see the number '26' next to the newly-set 'Nexus 5X', then change it to say '25' by clicking on it and selecting 'API 25: Android API 25' in the pop-up windows (shown below).
+If you see the number '27' next to the newly-set 'Nexus 5X', then change it to say '26' by clicking on it and selecting 'API 26: Android API 26' in the pop-up windows (shown below).
 This is to cater for the Nexus 5X device that the author has.
+Alternatively, you can also leave it at that preselected API level.
 The final screen will as shown in the figure below.